tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 {% endif %}

 {: .note}
-Most cURL commands have a couple of different representations. `--get` can also be written as `-X GET`.
+Most curl commands have a couple of different representations. `--get` can also be written as `-X GET`.

 ## Query strings and parameters